Travel trailer design need for change

 Overhung tow hitches cause jack-knifing

-Until 1920 or so, most heavy transport trailers were towed (as are today’s caravans) via hitches overhanging the rear of the towing vehicles.
+Until 1920 or so, most heavy transport trailers were towed (as are today’s travel trailers) via hitches overhanging the rear of the towing vehicles.
 This worked well initially.
 Increasingly powerful engines, however, soon enabled speeds exceeding 20 mph (about 32 km/h).
 Jack-knifing and rollovers then became increasingly common.
 This was less so in the UK.
 Trucks there were limited to 20 mph (32 km/h) until 1957 and then to 30 mph (48 km/h) in 1957.
 It remained at that until 2015.

 In 1920, the USA’s Fruehauf transport company realised that jack-knifing’s cause was that tow hitch overhang.
 That overhung hitch does not just enable a central-axled trailer to yaw.
 It causes it to yaw.
 Fruehauf accordingly located the tow hitch directly above the tow vehicles rear axle/s.
 Eliminating that hitch overhang solved the problem.
 The resultant (now-stable) so-called ‘articulated’ rigs (their hitch is often called a ‘fifth wheel’) have been used for heavy goods road transport ever since.

-Caravan design needs to change - picture of an antique 5th wheeler
+Travel trailer design needs to change - picture of an antique 5th wheeler

 The first-known recreational fifth-wheeler: the 1917 Adams motor bungalow.
 Pic: Glenn Curtiss Museum.